GenGrim76/Pareto-Optimal-GDC/README.md

-# TradeOff: Compressed k-mer Dictionaries library
-Disk Storage of Compressed k-mer Dictionaries, with or without Random Access in Main Memory.
+# TradeOff: a library for the Disk Storage of Compressed k-mer Dictionaries, with or without Random Access in Main Memory.

 ## Environment